Anuj-Kanada/Usefull-Linux-command/README.md

 - clear - Clear the terminal display
 - echo - Print any text that follows the command
 - cat - Display file contents on the terminal
+- man - Access manual pages for all Linux commands